brilliantlabsAR/docs/frame/hardware.md

 The FPGA is used for graphics acceleration of the display, as well as interfacing to the 720p camera sensor.
 It communicates to the Bluetooth MCU via SPI and is dynamically shutdown off to save power.

-The FPGA used is the [CrosslinkNX LIFCL-17](https://www.latticesemi.com/Products/FPGAandCPLD/CrossLink-NX) from Lattice.
+The FPGA used is the [Crosslink-NX LIFCL-17](https://www.latticesemi.com/Products/FPGAandCPLD/CrossLink-NX) from Lattice.
 It features 17k logic cells, 432kb of embedded block RAM, and 2.56Mb of large RAM.

 If you wish to view the source code, or use it as a starting point for a custom RTL design, visit the [FPGA section](https://github.com/brilliantlabsAR/frame-codebase/tree/main/source/fpga) of the Frame codebase repository.